canonical/subiquity/DESIGN.md

 attached as an attribute to the `SubiquityModel` class and the name of the attribute added to `INSTALL_MODEL_NAMES` or `POSTINSTALL_MODEL_NAMES` as appropriate.
 Models that go into `INSTALL_MODEL_NAMES` need to define a render() method that returns a fragment of curtin config.
+POSTINSTALL models that contribute to cloud-config should define a make_cloudconfig() method that returns a cloud config fragment.

 #### Defining the API